lukasgillmann/slack-ai-chatbot/README.md

 The `Dockerfile` is designed to establish a WebSocket connection with Slack via Socket Mode.
 This means that there's no need to provide a public URL for communication with Slack.

-## Contributions

-You're always welcome to contribute! :raised_hands:
-When you make changes to the code in this project, please keep these points in mind:
-- When making changes to the app, please avoid anything that could cause breaking behavior.
-If such changes are absolutely necessary due to critical reasons, like security issues, please start a discussion in GitHub Issues before making significant alterations.
-- When you have the chance, please write some unit tests.
-Especially when you touch internal utility modules (e.g., `app/markdown.py` etc.) and add/edit the code that do not call any web APIs, writing tests should be relatively easy.
-- Before committing your changes, be sure to run `./validate.sh`.
-The script runs black (code formatter), flake8 and pytype (static code analyzers).

-## Related Projects

-- [iwamot/collmbo](https://github.com/iwamot/collmbo): @iwamot's forked project, which supports other LLM providers in addition to OpenAI by leveraging [LiteLLM](https://github.com/BerriAI/litellm)

-## The License

-The MIT License